In This Article

 How Does the Method Work?

-If you're someone with low porosity hair (meaning the hair cuticles are tight and sometimes resistant to soaking up water and moisture), the five-step regimen is said to hydrate, strengthen, and stretch curls while maintaining volume.
+If you're someone with low porosity hair, the five-step regimen is said to hydrate, strengthen, and stretch curls while maintaining volume.
 Pinkecube says that you'll know the method is working when the hair is "clumping and curling at the ends" and when your curls are "shakeable even when hair is completely dry."
-While users tend to put their own spin MHM to address personal hair concerns, the Max Hydration Method is usually completed in the following six steps:
+While users tend to put their own spin on MHM to address personal hair concerns, the Max Hydration Method is usually completed in the following six steps:

 Step 1: The Cherry Lola Treatment